neoalienson/neo01.com-source/_posts/2025/12/Understanding-RTGS-Message-Standards.md

 Message standards are the language of RTGS systems.
 This article explores the message formats, protocols, and standards that enable interoperability between financial institutions in real-time gross settlement networks.

-## 1、Evolution of Payment Message Standards
+## 1 Evolution of Payment Message Standards

 ### 1.1 Historical Context